“When we are mindful, deeply in touch with the present moment,

 our understanding of what is going on deepens, and we begin to be

 ― Thich Nhat Hạnh

 The inability to maintain a daily practice is, I think, quite widespread.
-It's fun to see a newcomer to the Circle mention, often somewhat sheepishly, that they hadn't been successful in establishing and sustaining a daily practice, only to discover when I ask for a show of hands, that everyone there has had -- or continues to have -- that same experience.
+It's fun to see a newcomer to the Circle mention, often somewhat sheepishly, that they couldn't establish and sustain a daily practice, only to discover when I ask for a show of hands, that everyone there has had -- or continues to have -- a similar experience.